jasonmossing15/Simple_Game/Readme.md

 ### A Functionality

 In order to get A functionality, the random winnable generation of mines is needed.
+This was done by using the:
+'prand();'
-This was done by using the 'prand();' function given to us by the random number repo.
+function given to us by the random number repo.
 Once creating a random number we needed to mod it and add it to 0x81 for the first line and 0xC0 for the second.
 You mod the number because there are 7 possible spots available on each line for the mines and this is the best way to generate a random location for each mine.
 After the generation you need to check to see if the game is winnable.
-This was done by using the function: 'isGameWinnable();'.
+This was done by using the function:
+'isGameWinnable();'
 This function checked the lower nibbles of the two mines and checked to see if they were within + or - 1.
 Being within this range means that there is no way around the mines, making the game unwinnable.

 ## Documentation